-Since patients can sometimes claim partial or full coverage for their procedure, the cost of an upper blepharoplasty treatment can be very small or even fully financed.
-In cases where patients do not qualify for insurance, the cost is still likely to be at the lower end of the average price range due to the fact the procedure is the least complex type of blepharoplasty to undergo.
+Since patients can sometimes claim partial or full coverage for their procedure, the cost of an upper eyelid surgery can be very small or even fully financed.
+In cases where patients do not qualify for insurance, the cost is still likely to be at the lower end of the average price range due to the fact the procedure is the least complex type of procedure to undergo.
 This means that the cost of the procedure is likely to be lower than the average cost of $4,625 given by RealSelf.

 Transconjunctival Blepharoplasty Cost

-This is a specific lower blepharoplasty technique that, according to RealSelf, does not leave a scar.
-The technique is used for lower blepharoplasty and aims to reduce the appearance of dark circles and bags under a patient’s eyes.
+This is a specific lower blepharoplasty technique that aims to reduce the appearance of dark circles and bags under a patient’s eyes and, according to RealSelf, does not leave a scar.
 Generally, the procedure consists of repositioning the fat in the patient’s under-eye.
 The idea is that because we lose fat as we age if too much fat is removed then the eyes may appear hollow in the future so for the best long-term results simply repositioning the fat is most effective.

 Since lower blepharoplasty procedures tend to be more expensive than upper eyelid surgeries, transconjunctival blepharoplasty procedures will also be more expensive.
 This is because the technique is performed on the lower eyes and uses a complex technique to reposition the fat which means the procedure tends to be on the higher end of the average price range.